hdShang/arxiv-daily/docs/cs-CL/2025-06-18/papers/250615451v1-agentgroupchat-v2-divide-and-conquer-is-what-llm-based-multi-agent-s.md

 ---
 layout: default
-title: AgentGroupChat-V2: Divide-and-Conquer Is What LLM-Based Multi-Agent System Need
+title: "AgentGroupChat-V2: Divide-and-Conquer Is What LLM-Based Multi-Agent System Need"
 ---

 # AgentGroupChat-V2: Divide-and-Conquer Is What LLM-Based Multi-Agent System Need